 If a question of interpretation of the Handbook is identified by a governance committee of the Academic Assembly (§1.2.5) or by the Administration, the President of the Academic Assembly and the Provost will confer to resolve it.
 If they are unable to do so, they may jointly refer the question to an ad hoc "Interpretation Committee" consisting of the President of the University (or his or her designee), the Provost, the President of the Academic Assembly, and the Chair of the Personnel Policies Committee of the Assembly.
-The interpretation agreed upon by a simple majority of this group will be binding until such time as the Board of Trustees either adopts the interpretation Committee is not achieved, the President of the University shall determine an interpretation that will be binding until the Board of Trustees takes action.
+The interpretation agreed upon by a simple majority of this group will be binding until such time as the Board of Trustees either adopts the interpretation, gives its own final interpretation, or approves a change to the Handbook (§1.4).
+If a majority vote of the Interpretation Committee is not achieved, the President of the University shall determine an interpretation that will be binding until the Board of Trustees takes action.
 Any interpretation accepted by the President of the Assembly and the Provost, the Interpretation Committee, or the President will be reported by the Provost to the Personnel Policies Committee for consideration as part of its ongoing responsibility to review the Handbook.